Frederick August Wenderoth: Photographer and miniaturist

 When the Great Fire of Sacramento destroyed the city, their work was burned.
 They moved to San Francisco, where they established a studio and quickly gained a reputation.
 In 1853, Alonzo Delano commissioned illustrations for his Pen Knife Sketches from Wenderoth and Nahl, and a year later they were advertising as daguerreotypists.
 Additionally Wenderoth worked on miniature portraits at this time, most likely from daguerreotype images.
 These were painted on "wafer-thin ivory" in watercolors, such as his 1854 Portrait of a Man.

 Between 1852 and 1853, Wenderoth traveled to the South Seas and Australia.
-On his return, in 1856 he married Nahl's half-sister, Laura.
+On his return he married in 1856 he married Nahl's half-sister, Laura.
 The newly married couple moved to Philadelphia, Pennsylvania, where they meant to settle.
 However, shortly afterward Laura died in childbirth, along with her infant.

 In 1857 Wenderoth was living in Charleston, South Carolina, where he went into business with Jesse H. Bolles for about a year.
 During this period he seems to have perfected color stereoscopic ambrotypes and ivory types.
 Ivory types consist of placing a photograph and a painting "of the same subject over each other into a kind of sandwich that is then sealed together with beeswax."

 In 1858 he returned to Philadelphia.
 There Wenderoth worked for Harper's Weekly, producing illustrations and photographs.
 He established a studio on Chestnut Street, with partner William Curtis Taylor.
 They were joined by John Henry Brown, a well-known miniaturist.
 The firm specialized in coloring photographs, which, though growing in popularity, were considered inferior to paintings because of the lack of color.
 Wenderoth and his colleagues created photographic colorization techniques called "Ivorytypes", "Opalotypes" and the "New Crayon" in which color washes made a photographic portrait appear more like a painting, and thus more marketable.

 In 1884 Wenderoth died in Philadelphia of tuberculosis.